 I truly believe that most tenkara anglers do not realize the ability of a light rod to land a good fish.
 It will bend to the grip, but it will absorb every head shake and every attempt at a run.
 A heavier, stiffer rod will give you a bit more control, but only a bit, and not enough to offset the wonderful smooth casting and light line capability of the Zerosum rods.

 The grip section of the Zerosums has what Nissin calls a "4-axis carbon" weave which you can see pretty easily in the photo above.
 This gives the lower section of the rod a bit more rigidity, which you can feel when casting (compared to the Nissin Royal Stage Tenkara rods which are the rods that are closest to the Zerosums).

-In my opinion, the Zerosum 320 is the nicest small stream rod you will find.
-As with the other Nissin Zerosum tenkara rods, it is rated for a tippet of 3# - 5# test (Japanese line size .8-1.2).
-With a 5# test tippet and a well-set hook, you should be able to land any fish that lives in a stream small enough that you'd want to use a 10.5' rod.
+The Zerosum 320 is one of the nicest small stream rods you will find.
+As with the other Nissin Zerosum tenkara rods, it is rated for a tippet of 5X - 3.6X (Japanese line size .8-1.2, roughly 4.5lb to 6 lb).
+With a 5X tippet and a well-set hook, you should be able to land any fish that lives in a stream small enough that you'd want to use a 10.5' rod (and personally, I would not use any tippet stronger than 5X).
 The fish in the photo in the upper right, a chunky 10 incher, did not come even close to pushing the limits of the rod.

 The 9 inch brookie below got into a fast current and headed downstream.
 The 6:4 320 bent to the grip but the rod was able to maneuver the fish into quiet water and then bring it to net.